-Up to the 1950’s the show was held on a Thursday afternoon, as this was early closing day in Chale.
-The first 2 day show (Saturday and Sunday) was held in 1976 to celebrate the silver jubilee and in 1978 became the normal arrangement.
-This same year saw a record number of exhibit entries of 925.
-This record stood until 2006 but has continued to climb to last years amazing total of over 1500.
+Until the 1950’s, the show was always held on a Thursday Afternoon – this was early closing day in Chale and meant that the villagers were all able to attend.
+The first 2-day show (Saturday and Sunday) was held in 1976 to celebrate the silver jubilee and in 1978 became the normal arrangement.
+This same year saw a record number of exhibit entries of 925 and held the record until 2006.
+Since then the number of exhibit entries has continued to climb, with last years amazing total of over 1500.

 The show has changed venue several times until in 1998 we moved to the newly established recreation ground.
 This gave us the space to book larger and more spectacular arena attractions and the show grew in popularity to become an Island wide show.

 In 2004 we decided that we should provide the funds to purchase the recreation ground for the village.
-Since then the Parish Council, who holds the lease to the field, have been in discussions with the County Council to purchase the field.
-Their efforts were finally achieved as ownership of the field was transferred to the parish and is now run for the benefit of the Parish by a specially set up Chale Recreation Ground Limited with 4 directors, two each from the parish council and the horticultural society.
+Efforts to purchase were finally rewarded as ownership of the field was transferred to the parish and is now run for the benefit of the Parish.
 This has ensured the show will have a fixed home for the foreseeable future.